Irrelon/testbear/readme.md

 Your test function will be passed a callback as the first argument, call it once your test is complete and you want testbear to move on to the next test.

-If testbear is hanging it's probably because you've forgotton to call the callback somewhere in your test!
+If testbear is hanging it's probably because you've forgotten to call the callback somewhere in your test!

 E.g.